KJ Abudu

 Dimensions variable

-ICA staff realized this site-specific work according to artist Nolan Oswald Dennis's detailed instructions.
+The staff at the ICA at VCU realized this site-specific work according to artist Nolan Oswald Dennis's detailed instructions.
 The piece cites an 1869 essay by Karl Marx, in which he writes, “Hegel remarks somewhere that all great world-historic facts and personages appear, so to speak, twice.
 He forgot to add: the first time as tragedy, the second time as farce.”
 In Options, Marx’s words are broken up with wide spaces and connected by mathematically defined curves that correspond to the arm length of the artwork’s installer.
 Written in chalk on a matte black wall—a reference to spaces of rote, disciplinary instruction as well as liberatory, collective pedagogy—the paraphrase “SECOND AS FARCE” has been crossed out and replaced with “SECOND AS STRATEGY.”
 Through these gestures, Dennis reflects on history’s spiral repetitions and fractal patterning.
 The lists of synonyms under “REPEATS,” “TRAGEDY,” and “STRATEGY” allude both to the repetitional algorithmic logic of a computer word generator and the accumulating weight of lingering pasts and alternative futures.

 Nolan Oswald Dennis